dotrey/qr-ghost/README.md

 ## open ideas
 - Add exhaustive scan mode (slower)
 - Add support for WiFi QR codes
-- Add buttons to manually select camera (automatic detection requires permission, which might cause unwanted permission requests in browsers like Opera)
+- Add buttons to manually select camera on multi-cam devices (automatic detection requires permission, which might either cause unwanted permission requests in browsers like Opera or automatic detection works only on second attempt after permission was granted)
+  - Add notification to Chrome browser on multi-cam devices
 - New project: Wrap as Android app

 ## dev log
+**2019-12-31** v0.5
+- Fixed auto-select on multi-cam devices
+- Changed icon for scan button to camera icon for better recognition of the functionality

 **2019-12-30** v0.4 / v0.5
 - Added support for back-button (v0.5)
 - Added mechanism to automatically select default camera on devices with multiple cameras (v0.4)